GPUPeople/cuRE/readme.md

 ## How to build

-Only Windows 10 is currently supported.
+Only Windows 10 (64 Bit) is currently supported.
 Building the project requires
   * Visual Studio 2017 (15.7+),
   * Windows SDK 10.0.16299,
   * CUDA 9.2 toolkit, and